-"Why measure growth?*" That's the question a new acquaintance asked me last week, and it took me by surprise.
+“Why measure growth in complexity level?”* That’s the question a new acquaintance asked me recently, and it took me by surprise.

 - A measure of growth helps us understand how people learn.
 At Lectica, we’re constantly asking how particular growth scores relate to specific skills and knowledge, and how current skills and knowledge relate to the skills and knowledge we observe at the next level.
 In other words, we’re systematically and continually documenting the development of knowledge and skills so we can answer questions like, “Is there an optimal way for people to learn this skill?”

-- A measure of growth allows us to determine what a student is most likely to benefit from learning next.
-This is important, because when we get the difficulty of the next learning challenge just right (not to easy and not too hard), we activate the brain's inborn motivational system.
+- A measure of growth allows us to determine what a learner is most likely to benefit from learning next.
+This is important, because when we get the difficulty of the next learning challenge just right (not to easy and not too hard), we activate the brain’s inborn motivational system.
 This not only increases motivation in the moment, but supports a lifelong love of learning while increasing the rate of development.

 *When we talk about measuring growth, we don't mean the ability to get more items right on a multiple choice test.
 We measure developmental growth—growth in the level skill with which people apply their knowledge in complex real-world contexts.